Late Marriage

 Late Marriage (חתונה מאוחרת, Hatuna Meuheret) is a 2001 Israeli film directed by Dover Kosashvili.
 The film centers on Zaza (Lior Ashkenazi, in his breakthrough role), the 31-year-old child of tradition-minded Georgian Jewish immigrants who are anxiously trying to arrange a marriage for him.
 Unbeknownst to them, he is secretly dating a 34-year-old divorcée, Judith (Ronit Elkabetz).
 When his parents discover the relationship and violently intervene, Zaza must choose between his family traditions and his love.

 Most of the main characters are Georgian-Israeli and the dialogue is partly in the Judaeo-Georgian language and partly in Hebrew.

-The film was positively reviewed and was Israel's submission for Best Foreign Language Film at the 74th Academy Awards.
+The film was positively reviewed and was Israel's submission for Best Foreign Language Film at the 74th Academy Awards, but it was not nominated.

 Plot

 Zaza is a 31-year-old Georgian-Israeli PhD student at Tel Aviv University whose family is trying to arrange a marriage for him within the Georgian community.
 Zaza and his parents, Yasha and Lili, visit the home of a possible match, Ilana, who is 17 and still in high school.
 No decision is made, and it is mentioned that he has already seen about a hundred prospective brides.

 After dropping his parents off at their apartment building, Zaza drives to a pay phone and calls his girlfriend Judith, a 34-year-old Moroccan-Israeli divorcée he is dating without his parents' knowledge.
 After Judith's daughter Madona has gone to bed (Judith is unsuccessfully attempting to conceal the relationship from her), Zaza goes to her apartment and they have sex, in an explicit, naturalistic sequence.

 Meanwhile, Zaza's parents find that they have left their house key in Zaza's car and spend the night at the home of their relatives Simon and Margalit.
 When Zaza doesn't answer repeated phone calls during the night, Yasha concludes that he is sleeping at a lover's house.
 Judith is unacceptable to Zaza's parents because she is divorced, has a child, and is older than Zaza.
 A number of Zaza's relatives stake out her apartment building, planning to confront the couple and frighten Judith into leaving Zaza.

 The next time Zaza visits Judith, his relatives barge into her apartment and attempt to break up the relationship through polite argument, humiliation, and threats of violence, as Madona (whom Judith has finally introduced to Zaza) watches, frightened.
 Simon takes down a decorative sword from Judith's wall and holds it to her throat.
 Zaza and Judith say little, and eventually Zaza unconvincingly tells Judith their relationship is over and leaves with his family.
 He returns shortly and attempts to resume the evening where it was interrupted, but Judith quietly tells him that she doesn't want to see him again.
 Back at his apartment, Zaza has a further confrontation with his parents.